-I, Christopher Jessup, as the accountable authority of the Office of the Inspector-General of Intelligence and Security (IGIS), present the IGIS Corporate Plan 2023-2024 for the period 2023-24 to 2026-27, as required under paragraph 35(1)(b) of the Public Governance, Performance and Accountability Act 2013.
+I, Christopher Jessup, as the accountable authority of the Office of the Inspector-General of Intelligence and Security (IGIS), present the IGIS Corporate Plan 2024-2025 for the period 2024-25 to 2027-28, as required under paragraph 35(1)(b) of the Public Governance, Performance and Accountability Act 2013 (PGPA Act).

-With the recent investments to expand the intelligence community, the national conversation has become more highly attuned to matters of intelligence integrity and oversight.
-In the 2023-24 Budget, the Office received an increase in funding to expand its oversight and supporting capabilities, commensurate with the recent investments in the intelligence community.
-This new funding is in recognition of the increased complexity and size of many of the agencies that we currently oversee, as well as the potential for an increased jurisdiction for our Office.
-It is phased to allow further growth our of own capability to be commensurate with the growth in the agencies in our jurisdiction, and it also allows for time to continue our targeted recruitment to fill our existing vacancies.
+With the expansion of the intelligence community, the national conversation continues to be highly attuned to matters of intelligence integrity and oversight.
+In the 2024-25 Budget, the IGIS received increased funding ahead of the anticipated expansion of its oversight and supporting capabilities, commensurate with the recent investments in the intelligence community.
+This funding recognises the increased complexity and size of many of the agencies that we currently oversee, as well as an increased jurisdiction for the Inspector-General.